Adriel-PS/Adriel-PS/README.md

 # Hello guys!
 Welcome to my Github profile. 🤘
 ## My name is Adriel and my nickname is Adriel-PS 😁

-I am currently a quality analyst and junior tester, Focusing on automated testing. 👾 I accept criticism and help.
+I am currently a quality analyst and ester junior, Focusing on automated testing. 👾 I accept criticism and help.

 And some technologies that I am using or studying.🔥